nadpierre/aircraft-crashes-clustering-project/README.md

 7. **Insights & Interpretation:**

    Analyzed the characteristics of each cluster to uncover accident trends and contributing factors.

-## Future Improvements

-The circumstances, probable causes and reports from the BAAA or the ASN were not collected in the dataset, as there are long texts and can't be preprocessed easily for modeling.
-It would be interesting to find a way to summarize those into categories (ex: Mechanical malfunction, human error, bad weather, etc.) to gain valuable insights.

 ## Featured Notebooks